 A physical therapist can help more by providing a thorough evaluation of your feet and posture to determine the underlying causes of your supination.
-They can develop a personalized exercise plan that addresses your specific needs, improve your foot strength, flexibility, and balance, and provide manual therapy to help relieve pain and improve alignment.
+They can develop a personalized exercise plan that addresses your specific needs, improves your foot strength, flexibility, and balance, and provides manual therapy to help relieve pain and improve alignment.

 Physical therapy can also help you learn proper techniques for exercising and stretching to prevent future injury.
 Overall, a physical therapist can provide a comprehensive approach to treating supination and help you achieve long-term pain relief and improved function.